japark/PythonWebScraper/README.md

 # PythonWebScraper
 Guide for Python Web Scraping
-ㄴ These are my practice codes while studying a book "Web Scraping with Python <2nd ed.>" written by Ryan Mitchell,
+ㄴ These are my practice codes while studying "Web Scraping with Python <2nd ed.>" written by Ryan Mitchell,
 ㄴ published by O'REILLY Media.
 ㄴ So, most codes are from https://github.com/REMitchell/python-scraping,
 ㄴ but I fixed errors, removed the useless, modified many parts, and put comments.